EFu-Dev/Pendulum-Wave-Simulator/README.md

 # Pendulum-Wave-Simulator

 File Structure:

 • Pendulum.java: The Model class.
-It contains the physics logic, length, and angle data for a single pendulum.
-• PendulumWave.java: The Driver and View class.
-This is the file you run.
-It handles user input, manages the collection of pendulums, and renders the graphics.
+• PendulumWave.java: The driver and view class.
+Run this file and enter the desired number of pendulums to generate the visualization.

+How to Run:

+1) Compile both files:

+         javac Pendulum.java PendulumWave.java

+3) Run the program:

+         java PendulumWave

+5) Enter the desired number of pendulums when prompted.

 How it works: